micheledelaney/pretty-bash-prompt/README.md

 Once you sourced the .pretty_bash_prompt file you can run the command
 `print_colorscheme`
 which will show you the colors you can choose from.
-When ythe default colorscheme is set these are your options:
+When the default colorscheme is set these are your options:
 ![colorscheme blue](https://github.com/cmicheledelaney/pretty-bash-prompt/blob/master/screenshot_colorscheme_blue.png)
 To change the default directory color just add the variable DIR_COLOR with the new value to your .bashrc:
 `export DIR_COLOR=4`